ioanniskousis/tic-tac-toe/README.md

 - The 'bin' folder

 * main
-  The main is the executable file that consist of the game logic and every other class created.
+  The main is the executable file that controls the game logic.

 - The 'lib' folder